Sterling drops as COVID 'pingdemic' hits rebound in July | Business

 Sterling fell on Friday after a survey showed Britain's economic rebound slowing sharply in July when a spike in COVID-19 cases forced hundreds of thousands of workers to self-isolate under government rules.
 Friday's monthly purchasing managers' index (PMI) data gave the first clear evidence of the scale of the impact.

 The IHS Markit/CIPS flash composite PMI dropped to 57.7 in July from 62.2 in June.
 A reading above 50 indicates growth in the economy but the reading was the lowest since March and a sharper fall than most economists had forecast in a Reuters poll.
-By 1100 GMT, the pound was 0.2% lower versus the dollar at $1.3738, and down my a similar magnitude against the euro at 85.63 pence per euro.
+The pound weakened as much as 0.3% to $1.3720 before recovering somewhat to trade at $1.3751.

+It initially dropped by a similar magnitude against the euro to 85.83 pence before rebounding to trade nearly flat on the day at 85.55, putting it in positive territory for the week.
+The pound has proven relatively resilient this week to a broader selloff in many currencies -- it is unchanged against the dollar for the week -- on the back of concerns about the spread of the Delta variant of the coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)